gherlein/tjctl/README.md

 ## Goals

 Who knows?
-But I can definitely envision plugging a vanilla phone into this, plugging it into a linux PC, and somehow making a real telephone call with it (bridging through the Amazon Chime SDK).
+But I can definitely envision plugging a vanilla phone into this, plugging it into a linux PC, and somehow making a real telephone call with it all these years later.

 It won't be boring!

 ## Data Sheets